bast/help-with-supercomputers/talk.md

 - "Problem" is not a useful subject
 - "Why is my job crashing?" is better
 - .emph[New problem?
-New ticket/email]
+New ticket/issue/thread/email]
 - Same problem?
-Reply to email and keep ticket number
+Reply to email/thread and keep ticket number

 ## Give us context

 - Username (we can find it out but takes few minutes)
 - Explicit paths (`/cluster/home/myself/somepath`)
-  better than implicit paths (`~/somepath`)
+  better than implicit paths ("you can find it in my home folder", `~/somepath`)
 - Which machine?
 - Tell us about your environment
 - Sometimes text better than screenshot